Stable Super-Resolution of Images: A Theoretical Study: Main Results

-In the presence of noise, namely when $\delta\ge 0$, Lemma~23 in~\cite{eftekhari2018sparse} establishes that all the families of functions in Theorem~\ref{thm:main noisy simplified} are indeed T$^*_{K,\varepsilon}$-systems on $\I$, provided that the endpoints of $\I$ are included in the sampling points $T'$.
+In the presence of noise, i.e., when $\delta\ge 0$, Lemma~23 in~\cite{eftekhari2018sparse} establishes that all the families of functions in Theorem~\ref{thm:main noisy simplified} are indeed $\mathcal{C}^*_{K,\varepsilon}$-systems on $\I$, provided that the endpoints of $\I$ are included in the sampling points $T'$.
 In fact, Section 1.2 in \cite{eftekhari2018sparse} goes further and also evaluates the factors involved in the error bound for 1-D super-resolution, although arguably the result is suboptimal and there is room for improvement.
 In principle, those results could be in turn used to evaluate $c_1,c_2,c_3$ in the error bound of Theorem~\ref{thm:main noisy simplified}, a direction which is not pursued here.
-The conclusion of this section is recorded below. \begin{prop}\textbf{\emph{(Gaussian window)}} Consider a nonnegative measure $x$ supported on $\I^2$.
-Consider also a noise level $\delta\ge 0$ and measurement functions defined in \eqref{eq:gauss window}.
+The conclusion of this section is recorded below. \begin{cor}[Gaussian window] Consider a nonnegative measure $x$ supported on $\I^2$.
+Consider also a noise level $\delta\ge 0$ and \editr{the family of} measurement functions defined in \eqref{eq:gauss window}.
 For an integer $K$ and $\varepsilon\in (0,1/2]$, let $x_{K,\varepsilon}$ be a $K$-sparse and $\varepsilon$-separated nonnegative measure on $\I^2$ that approximates $x$ in the sense of~\eqref{eq:residual}.
 With $M\ge2K+2$, let~$\widehat{x}$ be a solution of Program~\eqref{eq:feas} with